-It’s rich in nutrients and easy to add to your diet, but its merits don’t stop there.
-It’s also widely used as a natural and cost-effective fuel source.
+Sorghum is the fifth most produced cereal crop in the world (1).
+It’s rich in natural nutrients and easy to add to your diet, but its merits don’t stop there.
+It’s also widely used as animal feed, and as a natural and cost-effective fuel source.

 Sorghum is a cereal grain that’s widely produced around the world.
 Its whole grain is commonly used in baking, while its syrup is used as a sweetener.
 Finally, it’s used as a natural fuel source.

 Sorghum comes in a few types, each of which has different uses.
 Grain sorghum is a grass that’s used to feed livestock and is made into flour for the food we eat.
 It comes in white, tan, orange, red, bronze, and black varieties.

 Red, orange, and bronze sorghum is versatile enough to be used for everything from animal feed to fuel.
 Tan, cream, and white grain sorghum are made into flour for the food industry.
 Burgundy and black sorghum are especially high in antioxidants (2).